RobDWaller/robdwaller.github.io/_posts/2018-02-01-three-tips-tech-team-management.md

 tags: [management]
 ---

 I've been a manager of a tech team for two years now and earlier in my career I ran a start up for a couple of years.
 As such I've had an interest in management for quite a while.
-Management isn't a topic that is often discussed among developers as we're generally much more interested in the pros and cons of various frameworks, design patterns or code principles.
+Management isn't a topic that is often discussed among developers as we're generally more interested in the pros and cons of various frameworks, design patterns or code principles.

 To provide an example, this year's [PHP UK](https://www.phpconference.co.uk/schedule/) conference has nothing on the topic of tech management.
 This isn't a criticism of the conference, I'm a big fan of it.
 I went last year and I'm going this year, and I'm certain I'll learn a lot.
 The PHP UK schedule does though suggest a lack of interest in the subject.

-Management is important and the tech industry needs good managers with technical expertise.
+Management though is important and the tech industry needs good managers with technical expertise.
 The weird thing is a lot of developers complain about being managed by non-technical people; that they don't understand our needs or the challenges we have to deal with on a day to day basis.
 So why don't we discuss it more and become managers?
 Please note the answer to this question isn't "we do agile where I work..."
-First lots of developers don't work in agile environments, second agile doesn't preclude hierarchy so you're likely still going to require and have managers.
+First lots of developers don't work in agile environments, second agile doesn't preclude hierarchy so you're still going to require and have managers.

 The reason developers don't like to discuss management or are not interested may be two fold.
 First there is an assumption that if you become a manager you can no longer be technical; second, some developers may not feel capable to lead a team of talented and skilled developers.
 Particularly if that team includes people who they regard as better than them.

 I believe these feelings and assumptions to be myths, as developers we should discuss management and its underlying principles more.
-And we should be more excited about taking on the challenge of management.
-I have outlined five tips that I have learnt that I hope will inspire those considering a move into management, demystify it a little, and make those who've never thought about it consider it.
+And we should be more excited about taking on the challenge of management as it will do the industry a lot of good.

+[write lead in]

 ### Great Developers Don't Make Great Managers